ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFObject.rst

 Instance properties
 -------------------

-..
-TODO mupdf.js implements "get length()", but what does that mean? will that become a read-only attribute?

 .. attribute:: PDFObject.prototype.length

-	Number of entries in array and dictionary PDFObjects.
+	Number of entries in array PDFObjects.
+Zero for all other object types.

-..
-TODO does this work in mupdf.js?
-I imagine so, but I can't easily verify it.

 .. attribute:: PDFObject.prototype.[n]

 	|only_mutool|

-	Get or set the element at index ``n`` in an array.
+	Get or set the element at index ``n`` in an array (0-indexed).

 	See `PDFObject.prototype.get()` and `PDFObject.prototype.put()` for the equivalent in mupdf.js.